Rajioba1/template_blueprint/docs/PRIVACY.md

 ## Telemetry

-AvaloniaTemplateBlueprint does **not** send any telemetry or analytics data.
+TemplateBlueprint does **not** send any telemetry or analytics data.
 All logging is local to the user's machine.